 Merino wool is a popular choice for mid-layers due to its lightweight feel, it also has fantastic insulating and wicking properties, making it a perfect material for ‘technical’ clothing.
-We love Decathlon’s Trekking shirts as mid-layers, they are well priced and came in both long sleeved and short sleeved versions which can be worn together or on their own.
+We love Decathlon’s Trekking shirts as mid-layers, they are well priced and came in both short-sleeved and long-sleeved versions which can be worn together or on their own.

 Unless the weather is particularly cold, you won’t usually need mid-layers on the bottom.
-If you think you’ll be out in particularly cold weather, we’d recommend spending a bit more on a pair of merino wool extra warm bottom baselayers to handle wicking and insulation.
+If you think you’ll be out in particularly cold weather, we’d recommend spending a bit more on a pair of merino wool extra-warm baselayer trousers to handle wicking and insulation.